RoboDomo/harmony-microservice/README.md

-# autelis-microservice
+# harmony-microservice
-MQTT  microservice for Autelis pool controller
+MQTT  microservice for Logitech Harmony Hubs

-This microservice polls the autelis device periodically for state changes and publishes these to MQTT.
-It also listens for command messages via MQTT to turn on/off or set temperatures.
+This microservice controls one or more Logitech Harmony hubs.
+Events and commands are bridged via MQTT.

 ## Docker build instructions
 You can neatly package this microservice as a Docker container:

 ```
-$ docker build -t autelis-microservice .
+$ docker build -t harmony-microservice .
 ```

 (There is a build.sh script that will do the build command for you)